High Availability (HA) ¶

 Introduction ¶

-For testing purposes, kubernetes works just fine with a single master.
-However, when the master becomes unavailable, for example due to upgrade or instance failure, the kubernetes API will be unavailable.
+For testing purposes, Kubernetes works just fine with a single control-plane node.
+However, when the control-plane node becomes unavailable, for example due to upgrade or instance failure, the Kubernetes API will be unavailable.
 Pods and services that are running in the cluster continue to operate as long as they do not depend on interacting with the API, but operations such as adding nodes, scaling pods, replacing terminated pods will not work.
-Running kubectl will also not work.
+Running kubectl

 Note that running clusters spanning several AZs is more expensive than running clusters spanning one or two AZs.
 This happens not only because of the master EC2 cost, but also because you have to pay for cross-AZ traffic.
 Depending on your workload you may therefore also want to consider running worker nodes only in two AZs.
 As long as your application do not rely on quorum, you will still have AZ fault tolerance.